Your vacant positions are costing you revenue

 - Declining morale and performance of the existing workforce: Redistribution of current orders leads to overwork, reduced productivity and frustration

-What are the potential solutions to the problem?
+What are the potential solutions to the problem of vacancy?

 Unfilled vacancies may be a challenge, but they are certainly not unsolvable.
 But clear and targeted solutions are required: